Neutrino Backgrounds in Future Liquid Noble Element Dark Matter Direct Detection Experiments: Dark Matter Detection and the Neutrino Floor

 \section{Dark Matter Detection and the Neutrino Floor}

 We turn now to applying the methods discussed above to estimate the effect of neutrino backgrounds on the dark matter discovery sensitivities of future large-scale liquid argon and experiments.
 In particular, we investigate the impact of atmospheric flux uncertainties, electron-recoil rejection factors, and recoil energy sensitivity.
 We also study the potential gain in dark matter sensitivity that might be obtained by combining data from argon and xenon experiments.

-4mm For the baseline flux and detector parameters used in our analysis listed in Tables~\ref{tab:flux} and \ref{tab:detector}, the SI dark matter discovery limits we find are summarized in Fig.~\ref{fig:contours} for xenon~(left) and argon~(right).
-Our analysis is general, but we highlight in particular the sensitivities of a DARWIN-like xenon experiment with a total exposure of $MT = 3\times 10^2\,\mathrm{t\,yr}$ and an ARGO-like argon experiment with exposure of $MT = 3\times 10^{3}\,\mathrm{t\,yr}$.
+For the baseline flux and detector parameters used in our analysis listed in Tables~\ref{tab:flux} and \ref{tab:detector}, the SI dark matter discovery limits we find are summarized in Fig.~\ref{fig:contours} for xenon~(left) and argon~(right).
+Our analysis is general, but we highlight in particular the sensitivities of a DARWIN-like xenon experiment with a total exposure of $MT = 2\times 10^2\,\mathrm{t\,yr}$ and an ARGO-like argon experiment with exposure of $MT = 3\times 10^{3}\,\mathrm{t\,yr}$~\cite{Billard:2021uyg}.
 These are indicated by dashed black lines in the respective panels of Fig.~\ref{fig:contours}.
+At very large exposures, the sensitivity in xenon shows two distinctive features near $m_\chi \sim 20\,\gev$ and $m_\chi \sim 150\,\gev$.
+For these masses, the energy spectra from dark matter scattering match very closely with the neutrino-nucleus spectra primarily from the DSNB ($m_\chi \sim 20\,\gev$) and from atmospheric sources ($m_\chi \sim 150\,\gev$) (shown in Fig.~\ref{fig:spectra}).
 In the rest of the section, we investigate the effects of varying away from these baselines.
-4mm